Fyriplaka beach

 During the Bronze Age (2800-1100 BC), Milos became the centre of the Cycladic civilization.
 The most important city was Phylakopi, located in the north of the island.
 Phylakopi was destroyed by Mycenaeans about 1400 BC, which built a new city with sanctuary.
 It is completely abandoned in 11 BC.
 And today it is possible to see the only wall remains of the former city.

-Then, in 10 BC, the Dorians came and founded a settlement in the area of Klima, below today’s modern Plaka and Trypiti village.
+Then, in 10 BC, the Dorians came and founded a settlement in the area of Klima, below today’s modern Plaka and Trypiti villages.
 During the Peloponnesian War, the inhabitants tried to remain neutral, but the Athenians captured them in 416 BC.
 After the war, the Spartans helped them to rebuild the city and during the Hellenistic Period, Milos became prosperous again under the rule of the Macedonians, the Antigonids, and the Egyptians.

 From Romans until now